Hey you! Yes, you there. Do you like looking in other people’s houses?

 One side has drawers, the microwave/convection oven and the rubbish bins…

 …and the other side has large cupboards that were originally intended for some of my baking stuff, but eventually became storage for appliances, extra baking pans and food storage containers.
+We also added some of the Skov and Luxe range from Ivy and Wilde to our kitchen – just to spruce up and modernise the kitchen decor.

 We decided to incorporate a slight ledge/breakfast bar type overhang on this side, so I can put a stool there to sit at when doing detailed cake decorating.
 At some stage, we will probably get a couple of proper bar stools to put there, but it hasn’t been high on the priority list so far.